RULES

 Each category will consist of a minimum of a 5 round Swiss-pairings tournament, followed by 2 semi finals and a final.

 We aim to make sure that each competitor will have 5 fights in each tournament, with more available should time and numbers allow.
+Should time be at a premium, this may be cut down to 4 fights in each tournament.

 Each fighter will begin the tournament with 20 “life” points.
+All fighters are expected to referee other fighters bouts wherever possible.

 Target Rules